AndresF-SanchezG/AndresF-SanchezG/README.md

 ### Hello World!! 👋

 Civil Engineer with experience in budgeting, construction costs, and project scheduling.
 Passionate about software development and the BIM world.
 I have skills in BIM software such as Revit, NavisWorks, InfraWorks, Civil 3D, and Recap.
-I possess solid basic knowledge in programming languages such as C# and Python, which I use to apply in the profession for data analysis from various software, task automation, and communication between programs.
+I possess solid basic knowledge in programming languages such as C#, Python y VBA, which I use to apply in the profession for data analysis from various software, task automation, and communication between programs.

 ### My Schools: